History of Brazil (1985–present)

 Brazilian history from 1985 to the present, also known as the Sixth Brazilian Republic or New Republic, is the contemporary epoch in the history of Brazil, beginning when civilian government was restored after a 21-year-long military dictatorship established after the 1964 coup d'état.
 The negotiated transition to democracy reached its climax with the indirect election of Tancredo Neves by Congress.
-Neves belonged to Brazilian Democratic Movement Party, an opposition party that had always opposed the military regime.
+Neves belonged to the Brazilian Democratic Movement Party (MDB), the former controlled opposition to the military regime.
 He was the first civilian president to be elected since 1964.

 Neves was set to take over from general João Figueiredo, the last of the military presidents appointed by their predecessor.
 The transition was hailed as the dawn of a New Republic (Nova República) in contrast with Old Republic (República Velha), the first epoch of the Brazilian Republic, from 1889 until 1930.
 It became synonymous with the contemporary phase of the Brazilian Republic and the political institutions established in the wake of the country's re-democratization.

 President-elect Tancredo Neves fell ill on the eve of his inauguration and could not attend it.
 His running mate, José Sarney, was inaugurated as vice president and served in Neves' stead as acting president.
 As Neves died without having ever taken the oath of office, Sarney then succeeded to the presidency.
 The first phase of the New Republic, ranging from the inauguration of José Sarney in 1985 until the inauguration of Fernando Collor in 1990, is often considered a transitional period as the 1967–1969 constitution remained in effect, the executive still had veto powers, and the president was able to rule by decree.
 The transition was considered definitive after Brazil's current constitution, drawn up in 1988, entered full effect in 1990.

 In 1986, elections were called for a National Constituent Assembly that would draft and adopt a new Constitution for the country.
 The Constituent Assembly began deliberations in February 1987 and concluded its work on 5 October 1988.
 Brazil's current Constitution was promulgated in 1988 and completed the democratic institutions.
 The new Constitution replaced the authoritarian legislation that still remained from the military regime.

 In 1989 Brazil held its first elections for president by direct popular ballot since the 1964 coup.
 Fernando Collor won the election and was inaugurated on 15 March 1990, as the first president elected under the 1988 Constitution.

-Since then, seven presidential terms have elapsed, without rupture to the constitutional order:
+Since then, eight presidential terms have elapsed, without rupture to the constitutional order: